How much does it cost to own a cat in Australia?

 You could save on grooming and other services by learning to groom and bathe your cat yourself.
 You could also save more by boarding your cat with a family member or friend when you’re away.

 You’ll also be able to access extra benefits depending on the type of pet insurance policy you have.
-For example, with Real Premium Accident & Illness Cover you could have access to useful features such as Optional Routine Care benefit which covers a portion of the cost of everyday care, like vaccinations and teeth cleaning.
+For example, with Real Premium Accident & Illness Cover you could have access to useful features such as Optional Routine Care benefit which covers a portion of the cost of everyday care, like vaccinations and teeth cleaning up to $80 per year.

 Saving on pet costs

-Owning a cat can be a big commitment with average total costs running to around $1,029 a year, but the affection and love our animal companions give us is well worth it.
+Owning a cat can be a big commitment with average total costs running to around $1,150 to $3,500 in the first year and around $880 a year ongoing, but the affection and love our animal companions give us is well worth it.
 Staying within your budget is important, but so is ensuring your cat has a great quality of life.

 - Buy food in bulk and DIY – Buy raw ingredients in bulk and prepare your own cat food.
 Whether it’s fresh fish or meat, (with your vet’s guidance), make your own health cat food and possibly save.
 Freeze and defrost for each meal, and your cat will likely appreciate your home cooking.